-A new slant on Galileo's work is creeping into popular discussions of Galileo's life.
-It is being suggested that Galileo's work in dynamics built on previous work and that his use of mathematics to describe natural motion was nothing new.
+Galileo is still causing controversy centuries after his death.
+It is being argued that many of his radical advances weren't quite so radical.
 There shouldn't be much controversy in discovering that Galileo did what modern scientists do, build on others work.
 Historians of science have largely accepted this for decades.
 The only controversy is what took historians so long.
 The natural philosophers who started the calculatory tradition and the modern study of dynamics were amongst the most famous natural philosophers in the middle ages.
 It doesn't seem that his debt to his predecessors would have been difficult to identify...if scholars wanted to look.
 Scholars study what can be published.
 That is why George Sarton, the editor of Isis, may hold the key to understanding this delay.
 Isis was the most important journal of the history of science in the early twentieth century.

 The medieval natural philosophers who applied mathematics to the study of motion are known as the "Calculatores" (see The Calculatores).
 Some were very famous.
 Thomas Bradwardine was mentioned in Geoffrey Chaucer's Canterbury Tales.
 The calculatory tradition was widely discussed and taught throughout Europe.
 The map below shows universities that were active in 1614 (modified from here).
 The dark squares mark universities where professors considered 'calculators' are known to have taught or hold high administrative positions.
 The Calculatores made notable progress in the study of dynamics.
 Domingo de Soto published a Law of Free Fall consistent with Galileo's shortly before Galileo was born.
 The Mean Speed Theorem,often attributed to Galileo, was actually derived by Calculatores three centuries before Galileo.
 Even though they left a paper trail of manuscripts and references, they were rarely mentioned in historical journals of the early 20th century.